 - Enabling

-: comma-separated substrings matching unmangled or mangled kernel namesINSTR_BEGIN
+KERNEL_FILTERS: comma-separated substrings matching unmangled or mangled kernel namesINSTR_BEGIN,INSTR_END: static instruction index gate during instrumentationTOOL_VERBOSE: 0/1/2

 - Counts SASS instruction mnemonics per warp within regions delimited by clock reads (start/stop model; nested regions not supported)